clokep/relapse/docs/presence_router_module.md

 that share a room together.
 Presence updates are deduplicated.

-This method should return a python set of Matrix User IDs, or the object `synapse.events.presence_router.PresenceRouter.ALL_USERS` to indicate that the passed user should receive presence information for *all* known users.
+This method should return a python set of Matrix User IDs, or the object `relapse.events.presence_router.PresenceRouter.ALL_USERS` to indicate that the passed user should receive presence information for *all* known users.

 For clarity, if the user `@alice:example.org` is passed to this method, and the Set